toniogn/software-challenge/README.md

 Run `poetry run python populate.py` to populate the database and simulate the number of users.

 Let's check again the endpoint that allow a user to retrieves the full list of genesets.
-It's getting slower and slower right ?
+The output doesn't look good, and it's getting slower right ?

 Suggest a way to improve it.